MualnuamSolutions/point-of-sale/README.md

-point-of-sale
+Mualnuam Point of Sale
 =============

-Point of Sale software
+Online point of sale software.